 I lead two Secret Singers groups in Padiham and Marple.
 Come along if you are someone who usually only sings along to the car radio but feels shy about singing in a group.
 We will make you feel welcome.

 From September 2021 until January 2022 I lead the u3a Davyhulme’s Singing for Pleasure.
 Here is a recording of us singing Bele Mama.

 Before the first Covid lockdown, I was exploring setting up a regular group for singing in Withington, South Manchester.
 As part of this exploration, I planned and led two singing taster sessions at St Paul’s Church, Withington for interested singers to meet me and experience singing together in harmony.
 Here you can watch us sing a mash up of ‘Hoore herendal’, a waulking song by Frankie Armstrong, and the Scottish folk song ‘Dance with your shadow’.
 During the pandemic I hosted 4 ‘Virtually Singing’ events on Zoom and 3 virtual sacred singing circles.

 Singing has always been part of my life.
 My mum used to sing to my brothers and me and I remember my nana teaching me folk songs and love songs.
 During Advent (the four weeks leading up to Christmas), with the evenings drawing in, the whole family would gather around the Advent wreath and sing German Christmas songs.

 As a young woman, I joined my University’s choir and enjoyed singing and travelling with others.
-A couple of years ago, I was introduced to the Natural Voice Network and discovered a passion for embodied singing, playfulness and improvisation.
+In 2017, I was introduced to the Natural Voice Network and discovered a passion for embodied singing, playfulness and improvisation.
 I want to share this passion with others, especially those who have been told they can’t sing because they don’t have a “nice voice”, no formal training or a disability.
 None of this should stop us from singing together and connecting with each other.